flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 In the end, ATI brought the unified shader model to the masses through their new R600 architecture (an evolution of R400), also known as 'TeraScale', released in 2007 with the Radeon HD 2000.
 And the rest is history.

-Interestingly enough, the R400 branch carried on in the smartphone world with the ATI Imageon Z430 [@graphics-nopixel], later called Qualcom Adreno 200, which also went through many iterations.
+Interestingly enough, the R400 branch carried on in the smartphone world with the ATI Imageon Z430 [@graphics-nopixel], later called Qualcomm Adreno 200, which also went through many iterations.
 This is another example of innovative technology that finds its way into the mobile market!

 ### Organising the content